hipe/tmx/common/README.md

-# the skylab "callback" sidesystem
+# the skylab "common" sidesystem

 ## objective & scope

-the skylab "callback" ([ca]) sidesystem evolved to become the home of the most essential & commonly used facilities in the skylab libraries. the fact that it is called "callback" is now largely historical - we are looking for a better name for it.
+the skylab "common" ([co]) sidesystem evolved to become the home of the most essential & commonly used facilities in the skylab libraries. the fact that it is called "callback" is now largely historical - we are looking for a better name for it.